 What is Group Volunteering?

 We assign our groups a school to work at and they live on site from Monday to Friday.
-Depending on the number in the group and the amount they have fundraised the work can be anything from building a brand new classroom block to refurbishing an existing block or perhaps painting a block that we have already repaired.
+Depending on the number of volunteers in the group, and the amount they have managed to fundraise, the work can be anything from building a brand new classroom block to refurbishing an existing block or perhaps painting a block that we have already repaired.

 Since 2007, Leeds University groups have worked on the School Infrastructure Project under The Murchison Project and indeed their fundraising has allowed us to build 47 brand new classrooms at 17 Primary Schools in the Buliisa District.
 In addition they’ve also funded the refurbishment of a further 15 classrooms, built 25 pit latrine stanzas and painted more than 40 classrooms!